iiTONELOC/my-bookie/README.md

 ## Installation

-Currently this project isn't configured as a Python package so manual installation of the installed packages is required
+Currently, this project isn't configured as a Python package so manual installation of the installed packages is required

 ### Clone Repo